The week passed. And too soon it is Saturday.

 bore me now.
 Or climb into bed with me, trail a finger down my spine and watch me shiver.
 Watch me dissolve, why don’t you?

 I write.
-A book shaped by the quagmire that
+A

 is single motherhood.
 I worry.
 About Finley’s tendency to over-react to

 everything in his wake.
 About the meeting I have to attend with child

 therapists on Tuesday.
 What do you think is wrong with him Miss May?
 Why is it that his goddamn pre-scissor skills are so hopeless?
 Why Miss May, if his conversation is littered with big words and poetry, does he struggle to hold his pen the way we demand he should?
 How come he can draw pigs and elephants and drawers full of socks but he can’t yet write his name?
 Why Miss May?
 Can you tell us why?
 We think perhaps it is you…